-Parents and carers' views of children's experiences of education are very important to us.
-Listening to their perspective away from the inspection process will give us a clearer picture.
-Our new Parent and Carers Reference Group will offer views and ideas that will influence our decisions and help us shape the way forward.
+• Parents and carers' views of children's experiences of education are very important to us.
+Listening to their perspective away from the inspection process will give us a better understanding of their views on educational issues.
+Our new Parents and Carers' Community enables us to hear views and ideas that influence our decisions and help us shape the way forward.

-Our support to develop and embed the Curriculum for Wales continues through:
+Our support to develop and embed curriculum and educational reform continues through:

 - Conversations with schools and PRUs.
 Being flexible and sensitive to providers' individual circumstance is important to us.
-Our discussions with schools and PRUs will allow us to understand how they have responded to the challenges of Covid-19.
 This will help us to see the progress schools are making with national priorities, including evaluation and improvement processes and curriculum development.
-This work will build a national picture of what's working well and identify the challenges. - Regional Consortia and Local Authorities: sharing the main messages from our work about early developments in schools. - Representation at steering groups and committees - Sharing effective practice and interesting approaches as they emerge in schools
+This work will build a national picture of what's working well and identify the challenges. - School Improvement Services and Local Authorities: sharing the main messages from our work about early developments in schools.

+- Representation at steering groups and committees - Sharing effective practice and interesting approaches as they emerge in schools

-Publishing and promoting thematic reports containing broad recommendations for providers, policy officials and government.
+• Publishing and promoting thematic reports containing broad recommendations for providers, policy officials and government.